MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</highlight>}}

 #### Commands

-We cannot only use existing functionalities, but also add new interactions via Python scripting.
+We not only can use existing functionalities, but also add new interactions via Python scripting.

 In the example below, we added a *wakeupCommand* to the Window and a simple *command* to the Button.